 Both listed and unlisted investments give investors the opportunity to buy an asset and potentially earn an investment return.

 The key difference between listed investments and unlisted investments is the structure, with each one having a different way of buying and selling the investment.

 Although the underlying investment asset (such as shares) is the same, the distinctive structures mean listed and unlisted investments usually perform differently.

 Are you with a top performing super fund?Click here to compare more than 90 Australian super funds, including returns, fees, features, awards and more.

 1. Listed investments

 - Hybrid securities: These listed securities combine elements of both debt and equity.
-Examples include the floating interest rate notes that convert to shares issued by major banks.
+Examples include the popular floating interest rate notes that convert to shares issued by the major banks.

-- Exchange Traded Products: ETPs give investors exposure to shares or other assets by tracking the performance of an index such as the US-based S&P 500 Index or a commodity like gold.
+- Exchange Traded Products: ETPs give investors exposure to shares or other assets by tracking the performance of an investment index (such as the US-based S&P 500 Index or a commodity like gold).
 A popular example of an ETP is an exchanged-traded fund (ETF).

 - Managed funds: These funds pool the money of individual investors and include share funds, property funds, listed investment companies (LICs), Australian real estate investment trusts (A-REITs), infrastructure funds and absolute return funds.

 - Warrants, options and derivatives: These sophisticated investment tools provide investors with alternative ways to invest in large companies, currencies and commodities.

 2. Unlisted investments